tangclaire95/my/content/authors/admin/_index.md

 ---

 ## About Me
-Xiaoyi Tang is a PhD candidate in Linguistics and Cognitive Science at the University of Delaware.
-Her research interests include
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Ph.D. candidate in the Department of Linguistics and Cognitive Science at the University of Delaware, advised by Rebecca Tollan and Michael Wilson.
+Previously, I obtained my M.S. degree from the University of Pennsylvania, primarily working with Nelson Flores.
+I’m interested in using experimental methods and computational tools to explore the cross-linguistic syntactic phenomena.